Shonisaurus

 Shonisaurus is a genus of very large ichthyosaurs.
-At least 37 incomplete fossil specimens of the marine reptile have been found in the Luning Formation of Nevada, USA.
-This formation dates to the late Carnian age of the late Triassic period, about 237–227 million years ago.
+At least 37 incomplete fossil specimens of the type species, Shonisaurus popularis, have been found in the Luning Formation of Nevada, USA.
+This formation dates to the late Carnian-early Norian age of the Late Triassic, around 227 million years ago.
+Other possible species of Shonisaurus have been discovered from the middle Norian deposits of Canada and Alaska.